PRECAUTIONS DURING THE PANDEMIC

 But the righteous, though they die early, will be at rest.
 For old age is not honored for length of time, or measured by number of years; but understanding is gray hair for anyone, and a blameless life is ripe old age.
 There were some who pleased God and were loved by him, and while living among sinners were taken up.
 They were caught up so that evil might not change their understanding or guile deceive their souls.
 For the fascination of wickedness obscures what is good, and roving desire perverts the innocent mind.
 Being perfected in a short time, they fulfilled long years; for their souls were pleasing to the Lord.
 Therefore, God took them quickly from the midst of wickedness.
 Yet the people saw and did not understand, or take such a thing to heart.

-B14 2 Maccabees 12:43-46 He acted in an excellent and noble way as he had the resurrection of the dead in view.
+B14 2 Maccabees 12:43-46 He acted in an excellent and noble way as he had the resurrection.

 Judas, the ruler of Israel, took up a collection among all his soldiers, amounting to two thousand silver drachmas, which he sent to Jerusalem to provide for an expiatory sacrifice.